Coffee-Please/operating-systems/Lab1/README.txt

 	Attended Lab and got most of the work done.
 	Coded most of the functions: Getting the processes, start and end time of process.
 	Working on Correctly displaying user and system times.
+	Added the -Wall and -Wextra in the make file for my own sanity.
 ---